discordjs/discord.js/docs/examples/commands.md

 # Slash Commands

-Here, you'll get to know how to create commands and listen to incoming interactions.
+In this example, you'll get to know how to create commands and listen to incoming interactions.

 ## Creating a Command

 First off, we need to create a command so that users can use it.
-In this example, we will create an `echo` command which simply returns what the user inputted.
+We will create an `echo` command which simply returns what the user inputted.
 Note that global commands can take up to an hour to appear in the client, so if you want to test a new command, you should create it for one guild first.

 ```js
 // The data for our command